sidramesh2018/calc/README.md

   if the API has a proxy in front of it, as it likely will be if deployed on government infrastructure.
 For more information, see [`deploy.md`][].

+* `SECURITY_HEADERS_ON_ERROR_ONLY` is a boolean value that indicates whether security-related response headers (such as `X-XSS-Protection`) should only be added on error (status code >= 400) responses.
+This setting will likely only be used for cloud.gov deployments, where the built-in proxy sets those security headers on 200 responses but not on others.

 ## Staff Login

 Staff can log in to CALC for administrative tasks, but accounts